edoelas/tfgBlog/_documents/GDD.md

 - **Receiving position**: The position which receives the action.
 We use a position instead of an entity because maybe there are more than one entity in that position or the action has an effect area.
 By just using a position then we can retrieve the set of entities inside the area.
 - **Action**: describes what happens to the all the involved entities.

+Actions will also have cooldown (and maybe casting time).

 ### Effects

 The effects are actions that affect in each turn one entity.
 For example, not allowing it to move or healing certain amount of life.

+## Minimum Viable Product

+In order to know if the idea is working as expected first I am going to develop the MVP.
+Quoting [Wikipedia](https://en.wikipedia.org/wiki/Minimum_viable_product):

+> A **minimum viable product** (**MVP**) is a version of a product with just enough features to satisfy early customers and provide feedback for future [product development](https://en.wikipedia.org/wiki/New_product_development).

+In our version of the MVP we will just have:

+- Entities: just the blocking entities will be implemented.
+The implemented entities will be players and walls.
+- Actions: a small set of actions (Move, throw, kick, heal) will be implemented.
+Actions won't have cooldown.
+- Effects: There won't be any effect.

+## Game design problems

+### Execution of all the actions at the same time

+Right now this is the only design choice that worries me.
+Since you don't know the action of your opponent when you are deciding your action lots of action choices will be have to based on guesses.
+This can be fun or can make the user feel like that the game is a matter of luck.
+These are some alternatives:

+- **Each team executes the actions in different turns**: by doing this we make sure that the chosen action is based on a complete information about the game.
+- **Non synchronised actions**: each action has a different duration.
+For example, if you want to heal a friend it takes 5 turns, so the enemy, knowing what u are doing, can attack you since it knows that you will try to hold the position for 5 turns.

+Each solution has its advantages and problems.